-The existing vehicular accesses would be retained as pedestrian and/or cyclist accesses.
-A new pedestrian, vehicular and cyclist access would be provided from Orlagh Grove, in the south-west corner of the site.
+The existing vehicular access would be retained as pedestrian and/or cyclist access.
+New pedestrian, vehicular and cyclist access would be provided from Orlagh Grove, in the south-west corner of the site.
 The access road would traverse the southern and eastern boundaries of the site with undercroft and surface car parking provided.